MCMicS/jenkins-control-plugin/README.txt

 Click on the Jenkins Settings button (or click on the IDEA General Settings and select Jenkins Control Plugin):
-    Set your Jenkins url in the Server Address text field If security is enabled on the Jenkins Server, click on the checkbox and put your credentials (Note that the password should be put in a file).
+    Set your Jenkins url in the Server Address text field If you are not sure about the security configuration of your Jenkins, you can click on the Wizard Button.
+    (Please note that only In-House Jenkins Security mode and SSL Protocol with trusted certificate are supported) If security is enabled on the Jenkins Server, put your credentials (Note that the password is now should be put in a file).
 To make sure your security parameters are correct, you can test by clicking on the test button.

     If you want the plugin to refresh periodically the Jenkins workspace, you can set a timeout value